diem/bcs/README.md

 * Externally tagged enumerations (aka "enums")
 * Maps

-### General structure

-BCS is not a self-describing format and as such, in order to deserialize a message, one must know the message type and layout ahead of time.
+BCS is not a self-describing format.
+As such, in order to deserialize a message, one must know the message type and layout ahead of time.

 Unless specified, all numbers are stored in little endian, two's complement format.

-### Recursion and Depth of BCS Data
+#### Recursion and Depth of BCS Data

 Recursive data-structures (e.g. trees) are allowed.
 However, because of the possibility of stack overflow during (de)serialization, the *container depth* of any valid BCS data cannot exceed the constant